By the end of this section, you should be able to:

 Functionalists such as Talcott Parsons (1955) have long argued that the regulation of sexual activity is an important function of the family.
 Social norms surrounding family life have, traditionally, encouraged sexual activity within the family unit (marriage) and have discouraged activity outside of it (premarital and extramarital sex).
 From a functionalist point of view, the purpose of encouraging sexual activity in the confines of marriage is to intensify the bond between spouses and to ensure that procreation occurs within a stable, legally recognized relationship.
 This structure gives offspring the best possible chance for appropriate socialization and the provision of basic resources.

-From a functionalist standpoint, homosexuality cannot be promoted on a large-scale as an acceptable substitute for heterosexuality.
-If this occurred, procreation would eventually cease.
-Thus, homosexuality, if occurring predominantly within the population, is dysfunctional to society.
-This criticism does not take into account the increasing legal acceptance of same-sex marriage, or the rise in gay and lesbian couples who choose to bear and raise children through a variety of available resources.
+In this context, the functionalist perspective does not take into account the increasing legal acceptance of same-sex marriage, or the rise in LGBTQ couples who choose to bear and raise children through a variety of available resources.

-For conflict theorists, there are two key dimensions to the debate over same-sex marriage—one ideological and the other economic.
-Dominant groups (in this instance, heterosexuals) wish for their worldview—which embraces traditional marriage and the nuclear family—to win out over what they see as the intrusion of a secular, individually driven worldview.
-On the other hand, many gay and lesbian activists argue that legal marriage is a fundamental right that cannot be denied based on sexual orientation and that, historically, there already exists a precedent for changes to marriage laws: the 1960s legalization of formerly forbidden interracial marriages is one example.
+For conflict theorists, there were two key dimensions to the debate over marriage equality—one ideological and the other economic.
+Dominant groups wish for their worldview—which embraces traditional marriage and the nuclear family—to win out over what they see as the intrusion of a secular, individually driven worldview.
+On the other hand, many LGBTQ activists argue that legal marriage is a fundamental right that cannot be denied based on sexual orientation and that, historically, there already exists a precedent for changes to marriage laws: the 1960s legalization of formerly forbidden interracial marriages is one example.

 From an economic perspective, activists in favor of same-sex marriage point out that legal marriage brings with it certain entitlements, many of which are financial in nature, like Social Security benefits and medical insurance (Solmonese 2008).
-Denial of these benefits to gay couples is wrong, they argue.
-Conflict theory suggests that as long as heterosexuals and homosexuals struggle over these social and financial resources, there will be some degree of conflict.
+Denial of these benefits to same-sex couples is wrong, they argue.
+Conflict theory suggests that as long as people struggle over these social and financial resources, there will be some degree of conflict.

 Interactionists focus on the meanings associated with sexuality and with sexual orientation.
 Since femininity is devalued in U.S. society, those who adopt such traits are subject to ridicule; this is especially true for boys or men.
 Just as masculinity is the symbolic norm, so too has heterosexuality come to signify normalcy.
 Prior to 1973, the American Psychological Association (APA) defined homosexuality as an abnormal or deviant disorder.
 Interactionist labeling theory recognizes the impact this has made.
 Before 1973, the APA was powerful in shaping social attitudes toward homosexuality by defining it as pathological.
 Today, the APA cites no association between sexual orientation and psychopathology and sees homosexuality as a normal aspect of human sexuality (APA 2008).